KAR Newsletter 16/05/2025

 Please see below information received from East Sussex County Council with regard to free school meal changes.

-We are writing to remind you that from 1st April this year the Free School Meals transitional protections will end.
+We are writing to remind you that from 1st April this year the Free School Meals transitional protections ended.
 This means that any children whose household no longer meets the free school meal eligibility criteria will only receive free school meals until the end of the phase of education they are in, ie, Primary or Secondary school (or 6th form for those schools with one).

 At the end of each academic year (starting this year), Year 6 pupils will be reviewed and any children no longer entitled will be removed from the FSM eligibility lists before they start secondary school.
 Year 11 children will also be ceased and those returning to a school 6th form must reapply for free school meals if they believe they are entitled.

 All new free school meal applicants confirmed as eligible from 1st April will be recorded as ‘Eligible new’ and their entitlement will be reviewed three times a year in March, July and December.
-Parents and schools will be informed of any children who are no longer entitled to FSM following a review, and they should be removed from your FSM entitlement list.
+Parents and schools will be informed of any children who are no longer entitled to FSM following a review and they should be removed from your FSM entitlement list.

-Please see below information on how to apply for Free School Meals.
+Please see below information on how to apply for Free School Meals

 Do you qualify for Free School Meals?

-To make applications easier for parents/carers, we have changed the way that you can apply for free school meals.
-Applications are now processed online via East Sussex County Council.
-The criteria for being able to apply and for the online application please see the details below.
+To make applications easier for parents/carers we have changed the way that you can apply for free school meals.
+Applications are now processed online via East Sussex County Council, the criteria for being able to apply and for the online application please see the details below.

 Free school meals for children in Year 3 and older